 How to Fix Error 0x80070141: Device is Unreachable

-6 ways to fix error 0x80070141 (Device is Unreachable)
+6 Ways to Fix Error 0x80070141 (Device is Unreachable)

 Using Camera (PTP).
 Some users had reported getting error 0x80070141 when their devices were connected over Camera (PTP).
-If that happens in your particular case, then you should switch to MTP, which should resolve the issue.
-If you’re using an Android device, you ought to set your Android USB connection preferences for it to connect as a Media device.
+If that happens in your particular case, you should switch to MTP, which should resolve the issue.
+If you're using an Android device, you ought to set your Android USB connection preferences for it to connect as a Media device.

 Table of Contents:

 Method 1.
-Connect Android device as Media Device (MTP)
+Connect Android Device as Media Device (MTP)

-There are two ways you can connect your Android device to your computer, which include Media device (MTP) and Camera (PTP).
-Error 0x80070141 is known to occur when an Android device is connected using Camera (PTP) because PTP was designed for downloading images from digital cameras.
-Switching to Media device (MTP) may fix the error because MTP supports more file types and source devices.
+There are two ways you can connect your Android device to your computer: Media device (MTP) and Camera (PTP).
+Error 0x80070141 occurs when an Android device is connected using Camera (PTP) because PTP was designed to download images from digital cameras.

 1. Connect your Android device to your computer using a USB cable.